atarazana/gramola-operator/part-1-1.md

 - We have deleted the `VERSION ?= 0.0.1` and added `include settings.sh`
 - Changed `BUNDLE_IMG` so that the bundle image is a full name related to the operator name and version
 - Added `FROM_BUNDLE_IMG` to do the same but for the previous version, in this demo it will be 0.0.1
-- Added `Bundle Index tag` section to define bundle index images in a similar fashion to the bundle images
+- Added `Bundle Index tag` section to define bundle index images similarly to the bundle images
-- Updated `IMG`, again to make the operator image name dependent of the enviroment variables.
+- Updated `IMG`, again to make the operator image name dependent of the environment variables.
 - Updated `run` target by adding an environment variable to allow the operator find the DB scripts
 - Added target `undeploy` to delete all the objects created when `deploy` is run
 - Added target `docker-run` just in case you want to run the operator as an image (opposite to the `run` target where you run the code locally).
 You need to add a folder `./run` to be mounted as `/var/run/secrets/kubernetes.io/serviceaccount`
 - Added targets `bundle-push`, `bundle-validate` and `bundle-all` to push the bundle image to the registry, validate it or do all at once
 - Added targets `index-build`, `index-push`, `index-export` and `index-registry-serve` to handle bundle indexes and the registry databases
-- Added targets `catalog-deploy-prev`, `install-operator`, `catalog-deploy`, `upgrade-operator`, `uninstall-operator` and `catalog-undeploy` to handle the operator catalog and as a whole to run the demonstration for gramola
+- Added targets `catalog-deploy-prev`, `install-operator`, `catalog-deploy`, `upgrade-operator`, `uninstall-operator` and `catalog-undeploy` to handle the operator catalog and as a whole to run the demonstration for gramola.

 > **NOTE:** Take into account that this setup was created for the Gramola Operator demonstration, I say this because you should take it as a source of inspiration and to help you get started not as a one-size-fit-all-kind-of template.

 ## Building v0.0.1

 Well it's time to look into the code and make it actually do something.
-As we have explained at the core of any operator lays a controller watching at kubernetes events, in particular events related to objects of interest, for instance our CRDs and other object the operator owns (Pods, Deployments, etc.).
+As we have explained at the core of any operator lays a controller watching at Kubernetes events, in particular events related to objects of interest, for instance our CRDs and other object the operator owns (Pods, Deployments, etc.).

 ### Defining the CRD (API)